WMO Confirms 2024 As Warmest Year On Record

 Date

-GENEVA, Jan 10 (KUNA) -- The World Meteorological Organization (WMO) has confirmed that 2024 is the warmest year on record with the global average surface temperature reaching approximately 1.55آ°C above pre-industrial levels.
+(MENAFN- UkrinForm) Experts from the World Meteorological Organization (WMO) stated that 2024 was the warmest year on record.

-In a press statement, the WMO highlighted that the past decade (2015-2024) has been the warmest on record, marking an extraordinary streak of record-breaking temperatures.
+This said in a WMO report that confirms 2024 was the hottest year on record, at 1.55 degrees Celsius above pre-industrial temperatures, Ukrinform reports.

-"We are witnessing undeniable evidence of global heating.
-This is not about one or two record-breaking years but a decade-long series of unprecedented warmth," WMO Secretary-General Celeste Saulo said.
+“We saw extraordinary land, sea surface temperatures, extraordinary ocean heat accompanied by very extreme weather affecting many countries around the world, destroying lives, livelihoods, hopes and dreams,”

 Legal Disclaimer: